-Onboarding does several things, but one of the targets of onboarding is to get employees to the breakeven point faster, and safeguard against loss.
+Onboarding does several things, but one of the targets of creating an onboarding experience is to get employees to the breakeven point faster, and safeguard against loss.
 Heightening the productivity of new hires faster is the main way to do this.
 In any position and any organization there is going to be a learning curve.
 No one comes on at 100% productivity; this takes time and strategy.

 It is no secret that employers must invest in workers in order to get the return they need to drive success.
 Onboarding is just another case of a completely worthwhile employee investment, and it’s a strong one.
 SHRM opens their onboarding report:

 “Each year, nearly 25% of the working population undergoes some type of career transition.
 Turnover is expensive, so it’s important to support new employees with comprehensive onboarding to ensure their success.
 Onboarding is the process by which new hires get adjusted to the social and performance aspects of their jobs quickly and smoothly, and learn the attitudes, knowledge, skills, and behaviors required to function effectively within an organization.”